 When it comes to beer destinations, San Diego could be the best in the West.
 California already tops the list with the most breweries in the nation and the nearly 150 producers in San Diego definitely boost those numbers.
 After the beach, San Diegans love their brews, particularly India Pale Ales.

 Craft legends Stone Brewing and Ballast Point are probably the biggest to call the San Diego area home.
 With both outlets having tasting rooms and breweries spread throughout Southern California.
-If you're lucky enough to be in town for San Diego Beer Week this November, you'll get to try most of the city's hoppy offerings all in one place.
 Other scene-stealers are Green Flash (recently sold but will continue to produce it's trademarked West Coast IPA), Pizza Port with its offshoot Lost Abbey, and Fall Brewing Company.
 Alongside its nearly perfect weather, San Diego might also be the country's most ideal beer destination too.

 Local beers to try: Ballast Point: Sculpin IPA, Pizza Port: Swami’s, Stone Brewing: Enjoy by IPA